CHTC/chtc-website-source/staff/docs/Schedule_Calendar.md

 To mark partial time you must do two different things.

 1. Append the amount of hours this outage is taking with a colon separating the title.
-    - For Example, if you have a two hour doctor appt. you would mark SICK:2
+    - For Example, if you have a four hour doctor appt. you would mark SICK:4
     - For Example, if you leave for vacation half a day early you would mark VACATION:4

 2. Mark the time you are _*in*_ the office on Google